 Beyond managing my environment, I still felt a need to communicate deeply with someone.
 But my inherent shyness was still a block.
 One day I wrote a letter to one of my uncles living in another town of Kashmir, a communication that could have been better conducted on a phone.
 But as phones had yet not come to Kashmir for non-governmental use, I had no choice but to write a letter.
 A few weeks latter when my uncle visited me, he gushed on my writing abilities.
 I did not know whether to take it as my inherent talent or a one-time success.
 But another letter to a cousin created a similar response.
 So, I thought I may have a talent for writing.
 A little later I wrote a three-page short story, A Night to Remember, my first writing, and sent it to my father.
 He thought it was well written, though lacked a plot.
 By now I realized I had some writing skills.

-So, that is how I became a writer, to satisfy my need to communicate with myself.
+So, that is how I became a writer, to satisfy my need to communicate with others and myself.
 But that skill would still be primitive, if it would not be pregnant with substance.
 My introspective nature provided that mass in the form of my philosophical inquiry into the nature of human life.
 My writing became the vehicle of my existence, the instrument of the exploration of my consciousness.